froesecom/Magnetic-Poetry/README.md

 To do list:

+- push to heroku
+- create underscore template for creating divs in displayWords function
 - build create story function (also creates unique URL)
 - buidl create/update story functionality
 - get touch drag on mobile working